fhaive/VOLTA/README.md

 To run the example pipelines a Jupyter Notebooks server needs to be installed (https://jupyter.org/install).

-Installation via Conda: *conda install -c conda-forge jupyterlab* Installation via pip: *pip3 install njupyterlab*
+Installation via Conda: *conda install -c conda-forge jupyterlab* Installation via pip: *pip3 install jupyterlab*

 Start with *jupyter notebook* in a terminal.